The History of Skydiving

 - 1944: The United States heroically takes to the skies during WWII.

-- 1946: The United States Parachute Association (USPA) is established in the great state of New York.
+- 1946: The United States Parachute Association (USPA) established itself in the great state of New York.
 The USPA, along with the Federal Aviation Administration, is the primary governing body for us crazy skydivers.
 In the 40s the USPA had around 100 members, now they serve over 40 THOUSAND worldwide!

 We would like to note that we’re a proud USPA member dropzone and strictly adhere to their rules, regulations, and recommendations!